Simre1/neonote/Readme.md

 - `a & b` matches if both `a` and `b` match
 - `a | b` matches if either `a` or `b` matches
 - `~ a` matches if `a` does not match
+- `#my-tag` matches if note contains #my-tag
+- `foo` matches if note contains the string foo
 - Use brackets (`(a)`) to group expressions
+- Use quotes (`"%many +words$"`) to escape search strings and search for special characters

 ```
-nn view --filter "*" # matches everything
+nn view "*" # matches everything
-nn view --filter "programming & ~html" # matches notes with the tag programming but not the tag html
+nn view "#programming & ~html" # matches notes with the tag programming without the word html
-nn view --filter "programming | coding" # matches notes with either the tag programming or the tag coding
+nn view "#programming | #coding" # matches notes with either the tag programming or the tag coding
-nn view --filter "(programming | coding) & ~html" # combine expressions with brackets
+nn view "(#programming | #coding) & ~html" # combine expressions with brackets
 ```

 ### Date filters